voxpupuli/voxpupuli.github.io/coc/index.md

 Examples of unacceptable behavior include:

 * Trolling, insulting or derogatory comments, and personal or political attacks
+* Insulting others' code, framework choices, or development tooling.
+This includes their choice of coding assistants.
 * Public or private harassment
 * Publishing others’ private information, such as a physical or email address, without their explicit permission
 * Conduct which could reasonably be considered inappropriate in a professional setting